hackforla/internship-website-design-system/CONTRIBUTING.md

 - Variables describe raw values (e.g. `--color-primary`)
 - Components MUST consume tokens, never raw variables

-### When to create a new token vs reuse an existing one
+### New tokens vs existing tokens

+Before creating a new token, always check whether an existing token already represents the value or concept you need.
+Tokens should represent **design decisions**, not one-off component styles.

-- Create a new token when:
+#### Use an existing token when:
-  - A visual value has component-specific meaning
-  - The behavior differs between components
-  - The value may evolve independently in the future
+- The value already exists and is semantically correct

-- Reuse an existing token when:
-  - The behavior is shared across multiple components
+- The same value is used (or likely to be used) across multiple components
+- The token represents a shared concept (color, spacing, radius, state layer, etc.)

+**Example:**
+- You need a hover overlay for a new component
+  → Use `--token-state-hover-layer` instead of creating `--token-new-component-hover-bg`

+- You need rounded corners for a button-like component
+  → Use `--token-button-radius` if the visual intent matches

+#### Create a new token when:
+- The value represents a **new design decision**
-  - The interaction pattern is identical (e.g. hover state layers)
+- The value is component-specific and not reusable elsewhere

-Tokens should not be reused if doing so would limit future flexibility.
+- Reusing an existing token would change the meaning of that token

+**Example:**
+- A pagination component introduces a new “selected page” background that doesn’t match any existing surface or button state
+  → Create a new pagination-specific token

+- A component requires a spacing value that does not align with existing spacing tokens
+  → Introduce a new token rather than hardcoding the value

+#### General rule of thumb
+If you’re unsure:
+- Start by trying to reuse an existing token
+- Only introduce a new token if reuse would be misleading or restrictive

 ### SCSS structure